CIS Control 8: Malware Defenses

 In this sub-control, organizations are advised to leverage tools to verify that the signatures are up to date and ensure that updates are rolled out automatically.
 For this sub-control, NNT suggests using NNT Change Tracker.
 Change Tracker will ensure that your AV is properly installed, running, and up to date with the latest signatures.

 8.3: Enable Operating System Anti-Exploitation Features/ Deploy Anti-Exploit Technologies

 - Enable anti-exploitation features such as Data Execution Prevention (DEP) and Address Space Layout Randomization (ASLR) that are available in an operating system or deploy appropriate toolkits that can be configured to apply protection to a broader set of applications and executables.

 In this sub-control, organizations are advised to deploy anti-exploitation software to attempt to mitigate threats associated with exploit attacks.
 This sub-control may seem complicated, but it’s actually quite simple.
-With CIS Benchmark reports provided in NNT Change Tracker, your organization will be presented with step by step instructions to enable these settings and more.
+With Benchmark reports provided in NNT Change Tracker, your organization will be presented with step by step instructions to enable these settings and more.

 As one of a handful of CIS Certified Vendors, NNT has access to a broad range of CIS Benchmark reports that can be leveraged to audit enterprise networks and continuously monitor for any drift from your hardened build standard, ensuring systems stay within compliance 24/7.

 8.4: Configure Anti-Malware Scanning of Removable Media

 - Configure devices so that they automatically conduct an anti-malware scan of removable media when inserted or connected.